mathsyscomputing/IntroToComputing/HPC/README.md

 # Look at where you are in the priority queue (before your job is started)
 sprio --long --sort=r,-y | less -N

+# Cancel a job when you realise you made a mistake
+scancel <job-number>
 ```

 ## Taskfarm